mainlp/mainlp.github.io/_pages/projects.md

 Build an NLP model that predicts the prominent entities in a document and evaluate accordingly based on reference summaries.
 Start with the CNN/DM dataset.
 Project can be extended to other genres and languages.
 Level: BSc or MSc.

-- *Understanding Indirect Answers.* Indirect answers are replies to polar questions without explicit use of Yes/No clues.
+- :hourglass_flowing_sand: *Understanding Indirect Answers.* Indirect answers are replies to polar questions without explicit use of Yes/No clues.
 Example: Q: Do you wanna crash on the couch?
 A: I gotta go home sometime.
 Indirect answers are natural in human dialogue, but very difficult for a conversational AI system.
 Build an NLP model that improves automatic understanding of indirect questions in English.
 Project can be extended to multlingual/transfer learning.
 Reference: [Louis et al., 2020](https://aclanthology.org/2020.emnlp-main.601/) and [Damgaard et al., 2021](https://aclanthology.org/2021.codi-main.1/)  Level: BSc or MSc.